 This is a perfect file format such as jpeg, and it captures image data recorded by the user’s camera sensor instead of compressing it.
 Therefore, when you begin shooting in raw, be sure to have higher quality photos and more control in your post-processing.

 Further, you easily correct common issues like underexposure or over while adjusting things such as white balance, color temperature, and contrast.
 And if you don’t know how to effectively switch from jpeg raw, consider checking your camera’s instructions.

-3. A wide aperture is perfect for portraits.
+3. A wide aperture is perfect for portraits photography

-In essence, when shooting portraits in automotive product photography, whether of animals or people, you should focus on a specific image.
+In essence, when shooting portraits photography, whether of animals or people, you should focus on a specific image.
 An ideal way to eventually achieve this is by using a wider aperture; this will help keep your vision sharp and blur out all distractions right in the image background.